Have you ever been captivated by the adorable little red-eared sliders in the pet store?

 Owning a turtle, such as a red-eared slider, can be a fun and rewarding experience.
 Many seasoned owners thoroughly enjoy the bond and level of interaction that they achieve with their pet turtle.

-In the wild, researches believe red-Eared sliders can live up to 50 years, however, this number is much lower for pets.
+In the wild, researches believe red-Eared slider turtles can live up to 50 years, however, this number is much lower for pets.
 You can expect a well-cared for red-eared slider to live twenty to forty years.

 Their striking yellow and red markings make for an attractive aquarium or pond inhabitant in your home.